Diocesan Acceptable Use Policy

 Employees, Students and Volunteers

-It is the policy of Cathedral Preparatory School & Villa Maria Academy to: (a) prevent user access over its computer network for, or transmission of, inappropriate material via the Internet, electronic mail, or other forms of direct electronic communications; (b) prevent unauthorized access and other unlawful online activity; (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (d) comply with the Children’s Internet Protection Act [Pub.L.No.
+It is the policy of Erie Catholic Preparatory School to: (a) prevent user access over its computer network for, or transmission of, inappropriate material via the Internet, electronic mail, or other forms of direct electronic communications; (b) prevent unauthorized access and other unlawful online activity; (c) prevent unauthorized online disclosure, use, or dissemination of personal identification information of minors; and (d) comply with the Children’s Internet Protection Act [Pub.L.No.
 106-554 and 47 USC 254(h)].
 We will adhere to all Diocese of Erie policies and provisions for the protection of children as well as guidelines for Use of Photographic Images of Children and Youth.

 SECTION ONE: GENERAL COMPUTING POLICY